Joe Harris (basketball)

-Joseph Malcolm Harris (born September 6, 1991) is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+Joseph Malcolm Harris (born September 6, 1991) is an American former professional basketball player.
 He played college basketball for the Virginia Cavaliers, before being selected with the 33rd overall pick in the 2014 NBA draft by the Cleveland Cavaliers.
-He was signed by the Nets in 2016, and is one of three players to make 200 three-pointers in one season in the history of the Nets franchise.
-The longest-tenured Net as of 2021, Harris led the NBA in three-point shooting accuracy in 2018–19 and repeated the feat in 2020–21.
-Also in 2021, Harris surpassed Drazen Petrovic as the Nets' all-time leader in three-point field goal percentage, and surpassed Jason Kidd as the Nets' all-time leader in three-point field goals made.
-Harris also currently ranks fifth in NBA history in career three-point field goal percentage.
+He spent one-and-a-half seasons with the team before being traded and waived due to injury.
+He was signed by the Brooklyn Nets in 2016, and is one of three players to make 200 three-pointers in one season in the history of the Nets franchise.
+Harris led the NBA in three-point shooting accuracy in 2018–19 and repeated the feat in 2020–21.
+Also in 2021, Harris surpassed Dražen Petrović as the Nets' all-time leader in three-point field goal percentage and surpassed Jason Kidd as the Nets' all-time leader in three-point field goals made.
+Harris ranks fifth in NBA history for career three-point field goal percentage (minimum 1,000 career three-point field goals made) as of March 5, 2024.
+Harris played for the Detroit Pistons in his final season.

 Early life

-Harris was born and raised in Chelan, Washington to Joseph "Joe" Harris Sr., who coached the boys' basketball team at Bridgeport High for six years and then Chelan High for 25 years, and was inducted into the Washington Interscholastic Basketball Coaches Association Hall of Fame in 2011, and Alice Harris, who grew up playing softball, volleyball, and basketball, and is a broker and director of sales at Coldwell Banker Lake Chelan Properties.
-Harris has three sisters: his older sister, Kaiti, and his younger sisters, Jaicee and Mackenzie.
-Kaiti played college basketball at Yakima Valley College and Warner Pacific College, Jaicee played volleyball at Washington State, and Mackenzie played volleyball at Chelan High.
+Harris was born and raised in Chelan, Washington to Joseph "Joe" Harris Sr., who coached the boys' basketball team at Bridgeport High for six years and then Chelan High for 25 years, and was inducted into the Washington Interscholastic Basketball Coaches Association Hall of Fame in 2011, and Alice Harris, who grew up playing softball, volleyball and basketball, and is a broker and director of sales at Coldwell Banker Lake Chelan Properties.
 Harris started going to his father's basketball practices when he was just four years old.
 He then volunteered to be the team manager from third to eighth grade.
 As a child, Harris wrote personal goals and quotes from NBA legends on his bedroom walls and ceiling.
 One of his goals was to take at least 1,000 shots a day.